2020 Rules Posted, Dates TBA soon!

 For more complete details, see the Rules page.

-Any motorcycle or scooter that meets the following limits is legal to race in the Cascadia Mini Endurance:
+Any motorcycle or scooter that meets the following limits is legal to race in Cascadia Mini Moto and Endurance Challenge:

-- 230cc or less for air- or air-oil cooled two-valve four-stroke engines.
+- 250cc or less for air- or air-oil cooled two-valve four-stroke engines.

-- 190cc or less for air- or air-oil cooled four-valve four-stroke engines.
+- 212cc or less for air- or air-oil cooled four-valve four-stroke engines.

 - 150cc or less for water-cooled four stroke engines

 No bike?
 Not sure?
 No problem!
-Cascadia Mini Moto is partnering with ForzaGP to bring turn-key racing to the series!
+Cascadia Mini Moto partners with ForzaGP to bring turn-key racing to the series!
 ForzaGP will offer a variety of Ohvale motorcycles for rent.
 For more details, contact ForzaGP.

 How much does it cost?

 Cascadia Mini Endurance Challenge is working to keep costs as low as possible for racers, so prices may change based on the number of previous entrants.
-An entry costs $165 per team plus $35 per rider.
-Teams must pre-register and pay online, riders are strongly encouraged to also register and pay online.
+Prices for 2020 will be announced as soon as possible.